sweattep/modern_quotes/README.md

 >Preventing weight gain and obesity, which are linked to increased cancer risk

+>increased dietary intake of isoflavone was only significantly associated with risk of total mortality

 >There was no field.
 I just wanted to learn how to do something well.

 >You know you're a good leader, if people follow you, if only out of a sense of curiousity